Insights and Advice for Enabling More Efficient and Sustainable Construction

 • Building temporary pedestrian bridges or walkways over excavations or uneven ground to allow workers to pass over safely.

-• Erecting, using and dismantling tower cranes or other hoisting systems that enable materials to be transported to the upper floor of high-rise buildings.
+• Erecting, utilizing, and dismantling tower cranes or other hoisting systems that enable materials to be transported to the upper floor of high-rise buildings.

 Factors to Consider When Pricing Preliminaries in Construction